DJANG2024/MKDocsMaterial/docs/index.md

 # Introduction
 This documentation is a step-by-step guide for setting up [Visual Studio Code](https://code.visualstudio.com/) as an <i>integrated development environment</i> for collaborative projects.
-Tailored specifically for macOS users, it covers how to access shared repositories on GitHub to collaborate with other developers.
-It also explains how to configure keyboard shortcuts and third-party extensions to facilitate program writing and enhance productivity.
+Tailored specifically for macOS users, it explains how to access shared repositories on GitHub to collaborate with other developers, and also how to configure keyboard shortcuts and third-party extensions to facilitate program writing and enhance productivity.

 > [Visual Studio Code](https://code.visualstudio.com/) is an integrated development environment (IDE) designed by Microsoft for developers to write, edit and debug code.
 It supports a wide range of programming languages, including JavaScript, Java, Python, and more.